RaffyRod/to-do-MVC-Playwright/README.md

 ### CircleCI

-The project uses CircleCI for reliable CI/CD pipeline that runs on every push to main branch:
+The project uses CircleCI for CI/CD on every push to main:

 #### Pipeline Steps: